oit-ipbl/image_processing/basics/basics_02.md

   ```python
   device = "moviefile.mp3"
   ```
-- The following functions in `video_viewer1.py` are in order to Open the video stream and get the propaties of the video image.
+- The following codes in `video_viewer1.py` are in order to Open the video stream and get the propaties of the video image.
     | code | comment |
     :--- | :---
     | cv2.VideoCapture(device) | Open the video stream |